thegoodhackertv/wifiExfil/README.md

 # extractWifis

-Exfiltrate all Windows saved Wi-Fi passwords
+Exfiltrate all saved Wi-Fi passwords from Windows

 ## Requirements